greymd/egzact/README.md

 ### subsets

-Generate all the patterns which are subsets of the fields.
+Generate all the subsets of the fields.

 ```sh
 $ echo A B C D | subsets